odog96/cml-rapids/README.md

     NOTE: The function for engineering the features have been written to be compatible with Pandas and cuDF and can be found in `feature_engineering_2.py`

 The notebook is split into two sections.
 RAPIDS cuDF and Pandas.
-From our testing, we see the followin in terms of performance:
+From our testing, we see the following in terms of performance:

 | Process        | RAPIDS (wall time) | Pandas (wall time)  |
 | ------------- |:-------------:| :-----:|